 This article is the first in a series of posts on Building an Analytics Platform by Cynozure CTO James Lupton; make sure to read up on the other four articles for more insight.

-If you found this article valuable, you might be interested in our next webinar: Considerations for a Successful Data Platform.
-This hour long session is led by James Lupton, coaching leaders in business, data and tech on how to build a data platform.
+If you found this article valuable, you might be interested in our On–Demand Webinar: Build a Future–Proof Data Platform led by James Lupton, CTO at Cynozure.